topesoul/nhs-jobs-vacancy-data-automation-tool/user_guide.md

 ## 📞 Support

-If you need help adapting this for your ICB or provider geography, or would like a walkthrough, contact:
+If you need any clarification adapting this for your ICB or provider geography, or would like a walkthrough, contact:

 **Temitope Akingbala**
 Principal Data Analyst – Strategic Workforce